podsvirov/protobuf/cmake/README.md

 the code via `git clone`, this *gmock* directory won't exist and you will have to download it manually or skip building protobuf unit-tests.

-If even so the *gmock* folder does not exist, you can download it as follows:
+You can download gmock as follows:

      C:\Path\to\protobuf>git clone -b release-1.7.0 https://github.com/google/googlemock.git gmock